 Since it covers a wide array of topics, I should like to engage in this article with what is most relevant to us on campus.
 Core to the book is the idea that three “Great Untruths” have spread and that they are easily found “on college campuses, in high schools, and in many homes.”
 More than that, “these untruths are rarely taught explicitly; rather, they are conveyed to young people by the rules, practices, and norms that are imposed on them.”

 What are these Great Untruths?
 First is what they call the “Untruth of Fragility: What doesn’t kill you makes you weaker.”
-In direct opposition to Nietzsche, someone enlists this “untruth” when they believe that something adverse harms them in a dramatic, decisive and unalterable fashion.
-The next is the “Untruth of Emotional Reasoning: Always trust your feelings,” which appears obvious enough, but upon further analysis – say, of a modern university campus – the idea clearly loses efficacy.
+In direct opposition to Nietzsche, one enlists this “untruth” when they believe that something adverse harms them in a dramatic, decisive and unalterable fashion.
+The next is the “Untruth of Emotional Reasoning: Always trust your feelings.”
+The idea that feelings are often misleading appears obvious enough, but upon further analysis – say, of a modern university campus – it clearly loses efficacy.
 In other words, there is no shortage of students, faculty and administrators who engage in this kind of reasoning and make being a student on campus an increasingly tense affair.
 The last untruth is simply the definition of tribalism; it is the “Untruth of Us Versus Them: Life is a battle between good people and evil people.”

 It can be asked according to what standard do these untruths have any credibility and it is valid to consider such questions, of course.
 In the book, the authors assert three criteria for an idea to qualify as a Great Untruth.
 First, it contradicts “ancient wisdom (ideas found widely in the wisdom literatures of many cultures).”
 Second, “it contradicts modern psychological research on well-being.”
 And third, “it harms the individuals and communities who embrace it.”